eabraham2623/odinProjectRuby/foundations/basics_javascript/fundamentals_pt5/README.md

 * Some, checks to see if an array has at least one entry where function returns true on a condition
 * Every, checks to see if every element
 * Find, returns the first element that fulfills function condition

+## Practice
+* Javascript exercises
+08 - 12

+## Knowledge Check
+* Difference between objects and arrays
+    * Objects have key values
+* Accessing object properties through dot notation or square bracket notation
+* map() is useful for generating an array that takes each element and spits out the functional output used in the map
+* reduce() is useful for summation or "summarizing" the whole array with a function